icerpc/icerpc-docs/pages/icerpc/ice-protocol/protocol-frames.md

 The `id` field corresponds to the path of the outgoing request's service address encoded as an [Ice identity](/icerpc-for-ice-users/rpc-core/ice-identity).

-The `facet` field corresponds to the fragment of the outgoing request's service address encoded as a `sequence<string>`.
+The `facet` field corresponds to the fragment of the outgoing request's service address encoded as a `Sequence<string>`.
 This sequence is empty when the fragment is empty; otherwise, it has a single element with the fragment.

 The `mode` encodes the value of the `Idempotent`